joshlong/joshlong.github.io-content/content/abstracts.md

 listed=true
 ~~~~~~

 All talks are workable in a one-hour slot  unless otherwise noted.

-## Bootiful Spring Boot 3.x
+# Bootiful Spring Boot 3.x

-Spring Framework 6+ and Spring Boot 3+ are here, which means new baselines and possibilities.
-Spring Framework implies a Java 17 and Jakarta EE baseline and offers new support for building GraalVM-native images and a compile-time component model in the new Spring AOT engine.
-It also features a new observability layer, declarative HTTP and RSocket clients, preliminary Project Loom and CRaC support, ProblemDetail support, and much more.
-Developer productivity is second to none with first class support for Testcontainers, Docker Compose, and live reloads.
-Spring makes idiomatic use of the latest Kotlin features like coroutines and extension functions.
+Spring Boot 3.x and Java 21 are here, and there's never been a better time to be a Java developer!
+In this talk we'll look at the incredible opportunities that lay ahead for the Spring Boot developer, and especially those using Java 21 and later.
+Spring Boot continues to offer the most sophisticated and robust ecosystem of integrations - supporting AI, GraphQL, easy data access, security (hello, Spring Authorization Server!), and so much more.
+And, it offers cutting edge support for production-centric optimizations like Project Loom's virtual threads, Project CRaC, and GraalVM.
 Join me Spring Developer Advocate Josh Long (@starbuxman) and we’ll explore next-gen Spring together

 ## Bootiful GraphQL